MerginMaps/docs/src/manage/subscriptions/index.md

 [[toc]]

 ::: tip Pricing and features
-Subscription details and pricing are summarized on our <MainDomainNameLink id="pricing" desc="pricing page"/>.
+Subscription details and pricing are summarised on our <MainDomainNameLink id="pricing" desc="pricing page"/>.

 The current *Premium* subscription system is explained in more detail in our blog <MainDomainNameLink id="blog/unlocking-premium-features-of-mergin-maps-for-all" desc="Unlocking premium features of Mergin Maps for all"/>.
 :::